anvilco/react-ui/packages/anvil-embed-frame/README.md

 # AnvilEmbedFrame

-A very minimal component that allows you to embed Anvil [Etch e-signatures](https://www.useanvil.com/docs/api/e-signatures#embedding-the-signing-ui-in-an-iframe) and [Workflows](https://www.useanvil.com/docs/api/workflows#embedding-workflows-in-your-app) in your app with an `iframe`.
-It will give you information via callbacks.
+A very minimal component that allows you to embed Anvil [Etch e-signatures](https://www.useanvil.com/docs/api/e-signatures#embedding-the-signing-ui-in-an-iframe), [Workflows](https://www.useanvil.com/docs/api/workflows#embedding-workflows-in-your-app), and editors into your app with an `iframe`.
+It will give you information via callback `onEvent`.

-See the Etch e-sign [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for a Etch e-sign usage example.
+See the Etch e-sign [live demo](https://esign-demo.useanvil.com/) and open-source [demo repository](https://github.com/anvilco/anvil-e-signature-api-node-example) for an embedded Etch e-sign usage example.

 ## What is Anvil?